jeffriley/COMPAS-docs-test/docs/standard-logfile-record-specification-binary.rst

    * - COMPAS variable:
      - BinaryConstituentStar::m_CEDetails.preCEE.stellarType
    * - Description:
-     - Stellar type (per :doc:`Hurley et al. (2000) <references>`) of the secondary star at the onset of RLOF leading to the common-envelope episode.
+     - Stellar type (per :cite:`Hurley2000`) of the secondary star at the onset of RLOF leading to the common-envelope episode.
    * - Header String:
      - Stellar_Type_2<CE